Hex Encoder/Decoder

 Q

-What is hexadecimal encoding?
+What encoding is used?

 Q

-How is hex different from binary?
+How is this different from Base64?

 Q

-Can I decode hex with spaces?
+Can I decode any hex string?